codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 .. note:: All ``wsrep_provider_options`` settings need to be specified on a single line.
 In case of multiple instances of ``wsrep_provider_options``, only the last one is used.

-.. note:: For more information on the wsrep Provider options, see :doc:`galera-parameters`.
+For more information on the wsrep Provider options, see :doc:`galera-parameters`.

 .. code-block:: mysql